bitfinexcom/ballot/README.md

 # ballot
 *(Official bitfinex.com Ballot website)*

-Baed on Antani, a library containing two cryptographic data structures.
+Based on Antani, a library containing two cryptographic data structures.

 A balance tree that allows you to write a series of signed account balances to a merkle tree.
 This tree is summing up each individual balance to a root that can be used to verify the solvancy of all balances combined.
 To avoid leaking metadata